garrandall/popular-music-data/tracks/wake-up--next-to-you--graham-parker-the-shot.md

 I guess something's always wrong unless I

 Wake up, next to you, I'm gonna wake up
-Wake up, next to you ooooooo (Sax solo)
+Wake up, next to you oo (Sax solo)

 (Spoken)
 You know what I'm gonna do, I'm gonna pick up the telephone